tony-aw/tinycodet/README.md

 (<https://github.com/fastverse/fastverse>), which are a set of R packages for (mostly) data wrangling, focused on high speed, better memory management, and minimal dependencies.

+For quick ’n easy back-tracing of errors, I recommend the `rlang` R package.